The Holocaust and the Nakba: International perspectives

 Hannah Arendt wrote that the formation of Israel solved the Jewish question in Europe, but "merely produced a new category of refugees, the Arabs, thereby increasing the number of stateless stateless and rightless by another 700,000 to 800,000 people."
 She criticized the way that Jewish historians had portrayed Jews "not [as] history-makers but history-sufferers, preserving a kind of eternal identity of goodness whose monotony was disturbed only by the equally monotonous chronicle of persecutions and pogroms".
 In Shira Stav's view, this perception of Jewish history allowed the Holocaust and the Arab–Israeli conflict to be presented as parts of a continuum of persecution of Jews.

-Historian K. M. Fierke has pointed out that both the Hebrew word for the Holocaust, HaShoah, and the Arabic al-Nakba, translate to "the catastrophe".

 In his 2021 book The Problems of Genocide, A. Dirk Moses argues that Raphael Lemkin, who coined the term genocide and who supported Zionism, likely considered the Nakba justified in line with mainstream Zionist views.
 Although Lemkin championed the independence of "small nations", especially the Jews, he did not believe in granting independence to groups, such as Palestinian Arabs, that he thought were not sufficiently developed to qualify as nations.
-Some historians, including Bartov, have criticized this analysis of Lemkin.
-Moses continues that the universalization of the Holocaust in the definition of genocide has served to exclude other acts—including the Nakba—from moral opprobrium.
+Moses also says that that the universalization of the Holocaust in the definition of genocide has served to exclude other acts—including the Nakba—from moral opprobrium.
 Moses writes, "Today, this regime ascribes Palestinians the role of the villains in a global drama about preventing genocide and a 'second Holocaust' for resisting colonization of and expulsion from their land."